UK police arrest man and woman over Gatwick drone disruption

 “Safety is Gatwick’s top priority and we are grateful for passengers’ continued patience as we work to get them to their final destination in time for Christmas,” the airport said.

-The drone sightings caused misery for travellers, many sleeping on the airport floor as they searched for alternative routes to holidays and Christmas family gatherings.
+The drones caused misery for travellers, many sleeping on the airport floor as they searched for alternative routes to holidays and Christmas family gatherings.
+A Reuters photographer at the airport on Saturday said it was busy before Christmas but operating smoothly.

 The biggest airlines operating at Gatwick include easyJet, British Airways and Norwegian and have said it is too early to determine the financial impact.